Management Messages

 Partner Licence - a licence issued to an eligible hunter that allows him or her to hunt a specific species in a specified WMU and season under the direct authority of a Special Licence held by another hunter successful in a draw.

-- is a Canadian citizen or is admitted to permanent residence in Canada, or
+1. is a Canadian citizen or permanent resident of Canada, or

-Special Licence - a licence obtained through a draw process, or for Non-resident and Non-resident Alien hunters, through an Outfitter-guide.
+Special Licence - a licence obtained through a draw process, or for resident, non-resident and non-resident alien hunters, through an outfitter.
 It permits hunting of a specific type or class of game only in specific areas during a specified season.
 Click here for details.

 Weapon - a firearm or any other device that propels a projectile by means of an explosion, spring, air, gas, string, wire or elastic material or any combination of those things.